 Use and disclosure of personal information

 ACIAR uses and discloses personal information for the purpose for which it was collected or for a directly related secondary purpose.
-For example, information collected as part of an ACIAR project may be used as part of the operations and development of that project, as part of ACIARs Capacity Building Program or in developing ACIAR alumni network or in evaluating and assessing the effectiveness of, and otherwise developing our policies in respect of, out projects.
+For example, information collected as part of an ACIAR project may be used as part of the operations and development of that project, as part of the ACIAR Capacity Building Program in developing ACIAR alumni network or in evaluating and assessing the effectiveness of, and otherwise developing our policies in respect of, out projects.

 We may also use or disclose personal information we collect for secondary purposes that are otherwise permitted under the Privacy Act, including where:

 - you would reasonably expect the use or disclosure, and the secondary purpose is related, or in the case of sensitive information, directly related, to the primary purpose

 - the use or disclosure is required or authorised by law or court order, and

 - the use or disclosure is reasonably necessary for one or more enforcement related activities conducted by, or on behalf of, an enforcement body.